On this page

 Lending libraries do not entertain requests for renewal until very close to the due date.
 For this reason, please do not place a renewal request until a few days before the item is due.

-All ILL books must be picked up at the Check Out Counter / Holds Pick-up area of the library you requested for pickup.
-Items to be returned must be dropped off at the Interlibrary Loans Book Drop in the W.A.C.
-Bennett Library, or at the Belzberg or Fraser libraries.
+All ILL books must be picked up at the Check Out Counter / Holds Pick-up area of the SFU library which you requested for pickup.
+Items can be returned to any SFU Library in the same way that you return SFU Library books.

-ILL periods (set by the lending library) will vary, although the norm is 2 or 3 weeks from the date of receipt.
+ILL periods (set by the lending library) will vary, although the norm is 3 to 6 weeks from the date of receipt.
 Any restrictions on use imposed by the lending library must be observed.

 Processing and replacement costs will be assessed and charged for lost or damaged materials.